jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/How to Install Conda.rst

 .. note::

-    It would be best to use the $WORK directory
+    It is best practice to use the $WORK directory.

+Conda can create virtual environments, meaning you do not need to install it within a virtual environment, but it is highly advised you install it on the $WORK directory.

 **Step 5.
 Install MiniForge**
     - Open your terminal or command prompt.
 Navigate to the directory where the installer was downloaded.